ssunilgupta22/rmsoft_ws/README.md

    Open : RMS_SOFT folder > double click/run > mrms_pro.exe
 4. Any Changes Regarding you school administration :
     Open :  RMS_SOFT folder > resource folder > config.csv
-    (it will be open in excell sheet if you have ms office installed in your machine) change/adjust tax rates / default margin/ discount/ expiry alert read carefully and edit accordingly , and then run mrms_pro.exe so, made any changes carefully in config.csv
+    (this would be open in excell sheet if you have ms office installed in your machine) change/adjust tax rates / default margin/ discount/ expiry alert read carefully and edit accordingly , and then run mrms_pro.exe so, made any changes carefully in config.csv